yodrew/yodrew.github.io/README.md

-# hygienic darkroom retreat
+# darkroomretreat.com

 Howdy.
-This is the source code of my website on hygienic darkroom retreating.
-It amounts to free and open source psychology, so a git repo was fitting.
-Dig in, make pull requests with corrections, suggestions, new pages and blog posts you have written, etc. Welcome.
+This was the source code of my website, <https://darkroomretreat.com>.
+It has been renamed and moved to <https://hygienicdarkretreat.com>.
+The page-for-page meta redirects seem to be working.
+The code repository is at <https://github.com/swimmingly/swimmingly.github.io>